OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 \- Video Content requires an HDCP connection.

-iTunes Store Content:
+Audio and Video Content Sales and Rentals:

 \- You can use Digital Rights Management (DRM)-free Content on a reasonable number of compatible devices that you own or control.
 DRM-protected Content can be used on up to five computers and any number of devices that you sync to from those computers.

 \- Content rentals are viewable on a single device at a time, and must be played within 30 days, and completed within 48 hours of the start of play (stopping, pausing or restarting does not extend this period).

-\- You may burn an audio playlist to CD for listening purposes up to seven times (this limitation does not apply to DRM-free Content).
+\- You may burn an audio playlist of purchased music to disc for listening purposes up to seven times. this limitation does not apply to DRM-free Content.
+Other Content may not be burned to disc.

 App Store Content:

-\- The term “App” includes apps, iMessage and Apple Watch apps, in-app purchases, extensions (such as keyboards), stickers, and subscriptions made available in an app.
+\- The term “App” includes apps for any Apple platform and/or operating system, in-app purchases, extensions (such as keyboards), stickers, and subscriptions made available in an app.

 \- You can use Apps on any device that you own or control.

-\- Individuals acting on behalf of a commercial enterprise, governmental organization or educational institution (an “Enterprise”) may download and sync Apps for use by either (i) a single individual on one or more devices owned or controlled by an Enterprise. or (ii) multiple individuals on a single shared device owned or controlled by an Enterprise.
+\- Individuals acting on behalf of a commercial enterprise, governmental organization or educational institution (an “Enterprise”) may download and sync non-Arcade Apps for use by either (i) a single individual on one or more devices owned or controlled by an Enterprise. or (ii) multiple individuals on a single shared device owned or controlled by an Enterprise.
 For the sake of clarity, each device used serially or collectively by multiple users requires a separate license.

-Apple Books Content:

-\- You can use DRM-free Content on any compatible device that you own or control.
-DRM-protected Content can be used on up to five computers and any number of devices that you sync to from those computers.

-\- You may not burn Apple Books Content to disk.

 Apple Music: